nicolasdanelon/UnofficialDocs/source/extensibility/snippets.rst

 ---------------

-Identical field markers mirror each other: when you edit the first one, the rest will be populated with the same value in real time.
+Identical field markers mirror each other: when you edit the first one, the rest will be populated in real time with the same value.

 .. code-block:: perl